 Students will learn to conceptualize research questions as statistical models, and parameterize those models from real-world data.
 The course will start by introducing the linear model, then expand into generalized linear models, nonlinear models, mixed and multilevel models, and Cox survival models.
 Students will have a working knowledge of how to use statistical models to gain an understanding of the influence of individual predictor variables on health outcomes.

 In contrast to the statistical modeling course which focuses on understanding the influence of variables on outcomes, this course will focus on predicting individual health outcomes using modern automated model development algorithms.
 By the end of this course, students will be able to create predictive analytics using popular machine learning packages in R and Python.

 HDS 5210: Programming for Data Scientists

 Students will be introduced to concepts in computer programming using the Python programming language.
-Students will learn to conceptualize steps required to perform a task, manipulate files, create loops, and functions.
+Students will learn to conceptualize the steps required to perform a task, manipulate files, create loops and functions.
 By the end of this course, students will have a basic understanding of computer programming, a working knowledge of the Python programming language, and they will be able to share their scripts to collaborate with other team members.

 High Performance Computing in the Health Care Industry

 Modern EHR and claims databases can be enormous.
 A simple query may take weeks to run on a standard computer, if it can even be run at all.
 In this class, students will learn to overcome the challenges of data storage, memory, and processing limitations to facilitate query and analysis of large EHR and medical claims databases using modern Big Data tools such as Hadoop and MapReduce.

 HDS 5130: Health Care Organization, Management and Policy